Titouan-B/Daily-niche-model/README.md

 If you wish to run it using the multiprocessing feature, a linux build is recommanded.

-To test the effet of one parameter, you must comment it at the start of the script, and modifiy the parameter at lines 367 and 371 (parameter_to_change = start_step + n*step)
+To test the effet of one parameter, you must comment it at the start of the script, and modifiy the parameter at lines 367 and 378 (parameter_to_change = start_step + n*step), and line 451 in the Output element.